yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Test steps
 - PTF host will send IP packet specifying identical src and dst MAC.
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_SMAC_EQUALS_DMAC"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment

 #### Test case #2
 Test objective

-Verify packet drops when packet VLAN ID does not match ingress port VLAN ID
+Verify VLAN tagged packet drops when packet VLAN ID does not match ingress port VLAN ID

 Packet to trigger drop
 ```